fishcus/KAP-manual/en/security/integrate_with_3rd_um.en.md

      In this sample, we return directly to the list of users created during initialization: *users*.

-   - The *listAdminUses()* method is used to return all administrator users.
+   - The *listAdminUsers()* method is used to return all administrator users.
 The return value of this method is a **List** consisting of user names.
 In this sample, this method simply filters out the admin users among all *users*.

    - The *userExists(String s)* method is used to return whether the user exists based on the username.
 In this sample, we traverse the *users* directly.